uglifruit3/BeepComp/Readme.md

 The only effects macro currently supported is arpeggiation.
 See Limitations for an explanation of why.

-### Custom Text Macros
+### Custom Macros
-Users may define and invoke one-line, plaintext macros.
-Definition is accomplished using the `define` keyword, followed by the name of the macro prefaced with a '$' character, and the macro itself enclosed in double quotes.
-Like a command, macro definitions must occupy their own, singular line.
+BeepComp allows the definition and invocation of plain text and custom arpeggio macros.
+They obey the following behavior:
+* Definition begins with the `define` keyword, followed by a macro name and macro definition.
+* Macro definitions must reside on their own line, in the same way a command must.
+* For plain text macros, macro names must begin with a '$' character and definitions must be enclosed in double quotes.
+* For custom arpeggios, macro names must begin with a '@' character and definitions must be enclosed in square braces.
+* If a previously defined macro is defined again, its contents will be overwritten.
+* Macro definitions are not sensitive to blank space (e.g. `"A4 A5"` and `" A4 A5 "` are equally valid).
+#### Plain Text Macros
+Plain text macros deal with storing and expanding raw text.

-* For example, one could create a macro for a certain repetitive phrase like so: `define $macro1 "^^( C4 E4 D4 C5 D4 E4 C4 E4 D4 C5 D4 E4 )"`
+* For example, one could create a macro for a certain repetitive phrase like so: `define $macro1 "^^( C4 E4 D4 C5 D4 E4 C4 E4 D4 C5 D4 E4 )"`.
+Upon invocation, this text will be inserted into a line and then parsed by BeepComp.

 To invoke a macro, the macro name (again prefaced with a '$' character) is placed anywhere a note element would normally go.

 * `A4, A4 $macro1 ^( $macro1 )` would expand the contents of $macro1 once, then expand them again within the parentheses, doubling the rate at which the notes are played.

-If a previously defined macro is defined again, its contents will be overwritten.
 Note that BeepComp does not validate the contents of a text macro, but expands them within a line and proceeds to check that line for errors.
-This also means that the notes in the macro, when expanded, will be processed according to whatever tempo and key signature have already been defined.
+This also means that the notes in the macro, when expanded, will be processed according to whatever tempo and key signature are currently defined.
+Additionally, this allows macro definitions to contain other macro invocations, which may not need to be defined then and which may be redefined whenever.

+#### Custom Arpeggio Macros
+Custom arpeggio macros are useful for surpassing the limitations of the built-in arpeggio macros (no steps beneath original note, limit of 15 half steps above original note, 3 notes only), and are invoked in the same way.
+Definitions consist of specified half step intervals that the arpeggio will play.
+Half step intervals are specified in base 10 and are separated by spaces.

+* For example, one could create a custom arpeggio macro like so: `define @macro1 [4 7 12 7 4 0 -4 -7 -12 -7 -4 0]`.
+The macro can then be invoked where a built-in arpeggio macro would be in a note.
+* `C4,@macro1 C5,@macro1` invokes the arpeggio macro twice on two different notes.

+Note that custom arpeggio macros will be processed according to the current arprate value.

 ### Comments
 BeepComp notation includes a means to make comments for helping with song structure/organization.
 The percent ('%') character is the reserved comment character, and BeepComp will ignore all input on a line after it is detected.
 BeepComp also ignores blank lines.